ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 The figure outlines the following steps which are applicable in any pattern.

 * 1) retrieve credential issued by platform.
-The way this is acchieved and whether this is workload or platform initiated differs based on the platform.
+The way this is achieved and whether this is workload or platform initiated differs based on the platform.

 * 2) present credential as an assertion towards an authorization server in an external authorization domain.
 This step uses the assertion_grant flow defined in {{RFC7521}} and, in case of JWT format, {{RFC7523}}.